There may be affiliate links in this post. Read my disclosure policy to learn more.

 5905 Wilshire Blvd

-Urban Light is an outdoor sculpture at the entrance to the Los Angeles County Museum of Art.
+Urban Light is an outdoor sculpture at the Los Angeles County Museum of Art entrance.
 202 street lamps are arranged in a grid pattern and lit up at night.
 Most of the street lamps in the sculpture were first lining California streets in the 1920s-1930s.

 It is a great place to go admire at night time, you can take some beautiful pictures!
-Entrance to the area is free but there are security guards making sure you are treating the exhibit with care.
+Entrance to the area is free, but security guards are ensuring you treat the exhibit carefully.

 Hobbit House